“The difference between a hero and a victim? Timing.”

-This is my first 5-star read of the year.
-And thank the god of thunder, because I was starting to get a little cranky since nothing has really been knocking my tits off.
+This is my first five-star read of the year.
+And thank the god of thunder, because I was starting to get a little cranky as nothing has really been knocking my bits off.
 Whose fault is that really?
 Mine?
 Because of my choices?
 Get out of here!
 I don’t want to hear it!

 I would honestly give this five stars just based on the writing skill alone.
 It was that seamless and riveting.
 And my friends and regular readers know I don’t give out my stars easily.
 You have to earn this shit from me.
 You want easy stars?
 Go to the reviewers who aren’t dead inside with a stick up their ass.

 I do it because I love you and I want you to have an honest opinion from someone who isn’t worried about feelings and blah blah blah.

 Darby is travelling from Denver to Utah in order to see her mother before she has surgery for pancreatic cancer which will hopefully prolong her life.
 The surgery or cancer could take her mother’s life at any moment so Darby really has no time to waste, despite her complicated feelings towards her mom.
 Speaking of mothers, Mother Nature has other plans and Darby soon finds herself driving her beat-up Honda – no snow tires and less one windshield wiper – into Snowmageddon, a devastating blizzard that is making travel nearly impossible.
 Left with no other options due to road closures, accidents and a lack of plows on the road since it’s Christmas Eve, Darby is forced to pull into a mountainside rest stop until it’s safe to drive again.